avajs/ava/docs/recipes/browser-testing.md

 browserEnv(['window', 'document', 'navigator']);
 ```

-You can expose more global variables by assigning them to the global object.
-For instance jQuery is typically available through the $ variable:
+You can expose more global variables by assigning them to the `global` object.
+For instance, jQuery is typically available through the `$` variable:

 ```js
 import browserEnv from 'browser-env';
 import jQuery from 'jquery';